AI-Lab-Makerere/web-annotation-tool/ReadMe.md

+  - While still in the terminal, update the .env file at the root directory.
+Nano into .env through `nano .env` then update the following environment variables:  `DEFAULT_FROM_EMAIL, EMAIL_USE_TLS, EMAIL_HOST, EMAIL_HOST_USER, EMAIL_HOST_PASSWORD` `,EMAIL_PORT, ALLOWED_HOSTS (here add your server ip and domain to the list), SECRET_KEY (you can generate a new secret key) `
   - Once you have set up the admin account, you can stop and re-run the containers in the background.
 Use `Ctr + c` to stop the currently running container.
   - To run the container in the background run the following command `docker run -p 8020:8020 <image-name:tag-name>`